Sonotsugipaa/xorinator/README.md

 # BEWARE - doing this defeats the purpose of Xorinator:
 # the "--key" option generates a cryptographically weak hash
 # from which to pseudorandomly generate a OTP.
-xor mux --key hunter2 secret.txt secret.xor
+xor mux --key=hunter2 secret.txt secret.xor
-xor dmx --key hunter2 - secret.xor
+xor dmx --key=hunter2 - secret.xor

 # 3-file multiplexing, without passphrase:
 # the "xor" command reads arbitrary text from the standard